 Next, add eggs and gently push around with a rubber spatula until just beginning to set, lifting the sides of the mixture as it sets to let the uncooked eggs run underneath.

-Once most of the egg mixture has set, but the top is still loose, sprinkle with cheese, if using, and place on the top rack of your oven to finish cooking, about 3 minutes.
+Once most of the egg mixture has set, but the top is still loose, and place on the top rack of your oven to finish cooking, about 3 minutes.
 Keep a watchful eye to make sure the frittata doesn't overcook.
 And remember to use oven mitts to remove as the handle will be hot!
 (I might have made this mistake before...)

 Serve warm or room temperature.

 Broccoli + red pepper + spinach